Codetitude/Fantasy-Band/README.md

 ##### **_Description_**

 ###### This project is called Fantasy Band!
-The general idea is to create a band comprising of 4 members , which are chosen from a database of iconic bands.
-It's like fantasy football but with " Rock n Roll"!
+The general idea is to create a band comprising of 4 members, which are chosen from a database of iconic bands.It's like fantasy football but with " Rock n Roll"!

 ---